How to Get Your First Consulting Client (Guide)

 Ask these qualifying questions

 By asking a series of qualifying questions, you will immediately know whether you can meet the client’s needs.
-If your services are not in alignment, you will be able to quickly identify that this is not a highly probable opportunity and you can move on to another lead.
+If your services are not in alignment, you will be able to quickly identify that this is not a highly probable opportunity.
+Then, you can move on to another lead.

 - What is your client’s current situation?